 Back pain may also be caused by an infection or cancer, but these causes are rare.

-Your GP will usually be able to diagnose lower back pain from your symptoms and by examining you, and there will often be no need for further tests.
-If your symptoms don't improve after a few weeks, or you have other symptoms, he or she may refer you to have tests, which might include:
+Your GP will usually be able to diagnose low back pain from your symptoms and by examining you.
+There is often no need for further tests.
+However, if your symptoms don't improve after a few weeks, or you have other symptoms, your GP may advise you to have some tests.
+These might include:

 These tests are used to find out if your back pain has a specific cause.

 If your back pain is non-specific, your GP may recommend you try self-help measures.
-He or she may also prescribe medicines or refer you for physical therapy if you need it.
+He or she may also offer you medicines or refer you for physical therapy.

 If your GP suspects your pain has a specific cause, he or she may refer you to a back clinic or to see a specialist.